 If you saw a flying person would you walk over to explore the situation further?
-Stantec, the architecture firm behind iFly’s new indoor skydiving center in Orlando, Florida, took advantage of the company’s eye-catching service and constructed a retail store that passersby can’t resist to enter.
+Stantec, the architecture firm behind iFly’s new indoor skydiving center in Orlando, Florida, took advantage of the company’s eye-catching service and constructed a retail store that passersby can’t resist entering.

 The firm designed a building in which nearly a quarter of the façade opens and exposes the flying tunnel to the sidewalk.
 To open and close around the cylindrical flying tunnel, they needed a flexible opening glass wall system.

 The opening system selected was an 11-panel NanaWall HSW60 system that stands 12 feet and spans nearly 32 feet of curved façade.
 When open, the panels are stored off to the side and completely clear of the opening.
 In the interior of the building, there is a matching semi-circled 6-panel HSW60 system to wrap around the other side of the flying tunnel.